Could comfrey a little known herb, be the holy grail of the skincare world?

-- It also helps with water retention
+- it can help with water retention

-- Comfrey is also useful in the healing of minor wounds, both internal and external, it helps to increase cell production encouraging wounds to heal over rapidly
+- comfrey is also useful in the healing of minor wounds, both internal and external; it helps to increase cell production encouraging wounds to heal over rapidly

-- It offers wonderful natural anti-bactericidal properties
+- it offers wonderful natural anti-bactericidal properties

-- The catechins in comfrey are antiseptic, anti-fungal and antimicrobial
+- the catechins in comfrey are antiseptic, anti-fungal and antimicrobial

 If your keen to harness the wonderful benefits of this amazing herb, but not sure where to begin?
 Our treatment balm contains freshly harvested cuttings of this plant – harnessing the wonderful properties and delivering penetrative healing and regenerative nourishment to damaged, inflamed skin.